Safeguarding at RAPS

 Day to Day safeguarding: Collection at the end of the school day

-Children in Reception, Year 1, Year 2 must be collected from their classroom doors and Year 3 the playground by a known adult.
+Children in Reception, Year 1, 2 and 3 must be collected from their classroom doors or the playground by a known adult.
 We ask you to please make the class teacher aware if there will be a different adult than usual collecting your child.
 We will not release a child to an adult we have not been made aware of.
-Children attending after school club will gather and register in RAPS club.
+Children attending after school club will gather and register in the school hall.
 The youngest children will be escorted to the hall for after school club by class based staff.